-- 1. Turn off the power to the projector and your video equipment. - Use the NEC ADP-SC1 SCART adapter and a commercially available SCART cable to connect the RGB input of your projector and a SCART output (RGB) of your video equipment. - 3.
+- 1. Turn off the power to the projector and your video equipment. - 2.
+Use the NEC ADP-SC1 SCART adapter and a commercially available SCART cable to connect the RGB input of your projector and a SCART output (RGB) of your video equipment. - 3.
 Connect the supplied power cable.
-See page 18. - 4.
+See page 22. - 4.
 Turn on the power to the projector and your video equipment. - 5.
+Use the COMPUTER 1 button on the projector cabinet to select the COMPUTER 1 input.

-Use the COMPUTER button on the projector cabinet to select the COMPUTER input. - 6.
-Press the MENU button on the projector cabinet to display the menu. - From the menu, select [Advanced] → [Signal Select] → [Computer] → [Scart].
+Use the COMPUTER button on the projector cabinet to select the COMPUTER input on VT47. - 6.
+Press the MENU button on the projector cabinet to display the menu. - 7.
+From the menu, select [Advanced] → [Signal Select] → [Computer 1 ([Computer] on VT47)] → [Scart].
 SCART is a standard European audio-visual connector for TVs, VCRs and DVD players.
 It is also referred to as Euro-connector.